 If it is known that pupils are self-administering medication in school on a regular basis, a completed Consent Form is still required from the parent(s).
-Due to the age of the children at Trent Vale this would only be in exceptional circumstances.

 For administration of emergency medication, a health care plan must be completed by the parent(s) in conjunction with the school nurse and school staff.
 Minor changes to the health care plan can be made if signed and dated by the parent(s).
 If, however, changes are major, a new health care plan must be completed.
 Health care plans should be reviewed annually.